jackiehjm/stx-docs/doc/source/developer_resources/stx_tsn_in_kata.rst

     :height: 400px
     :align: center

-    Figure 4: Performance Report of Case 2
+    *Figure 4: Case 2 performance report*

-In this test, the indicator of ``RT Application latency`` got similar result with that of `Case 1`.
-It is expected since there are no any optimizations done on it. ``Scheduled times`` was well controlled (ranged from `1253.188us` to `1253.343us`) which indicates the TSN feature is functional.
-The indicator of ``TSN Network jitter`` also proved it.
+In this test, ``RT Application latency`` showed similar results to Case 1.
+This was expected, since there were no optimizations made.
+``Scheduled times`` was well controlled (ranged from 1253.188us to 1253.343us), which indicates the TSN feature was functional.
+The measured ``TSN Network jitter`` also proves TSN was functional.

+* Case 3: Stress test.

-* Case 3, based on the setting of `Case 2`, enable `802.1qbv <http://www.ieee802.org/1/pages/802.1bv.html>`_ support on the TSN switch, and ``iperf3`` were running on ``Node 3`` and ``Node 4`` to transfer massive best-effort traffic to stress the overall network communication.
+  This scenario used the Case 2 settings and enabled `802.1qbv <http://www.ieee802.org/1/pages/802.1bv.html>`_ support on the TSN switch.
+Also, ``iperf3`` was used on ``Node 3`` and ``Node 4`` for massive best-effort traffic to stress the overall network communication.

 ::